 Here’s how the general population of freelancers answered this question:

 How quickly they get paid

-This was another question that got varied answers, but unfortunately the most common length of time between invoice and cash in hand is two weeks to a month.
+This was another question that got varied answers in the freelance writers survey, but unfortunately the most common length of time between invoice and cash in hand is two weeks to a month.